 Students wishing to register after the Add Deadline must petition the Academic Standing Committee (ASC).
 Late registration does not excuse a student from the regular assigned work of a course.
 Students wishing to register after the add deadline must petition the Academic Standing Committee (ASC).
-Students who do not register by the add deadline, even if they have confirmed their semester attendance, will be considered as having withdrawn without notifying the College.
+Students who do not register by the add deadline will be considered as having withdrawn without notifying the College.

 Before students can register online, they must consult with their assigned advisor to finalize their schedule and obtain approval of their course selection.
 Students may access Student Records/View Student Information in their myMILLS account via the Mills Resource Portal to confirm their advising assignment.